 The government of the United States has blocked the acquisition of MoneyGram International Inc., a renowned money transfer company.
 This acquisition was suppose to be done by the popular mobile wallet organization, Ant Financial and an affiliate of the biggest Chinese e-commerce, retail, and technology company, Alibaba Group Holdings Limited.

 The mobile wallet company, Ant Financial had previously declared its interest to take over MoneyGram in Jan 2017.
-However, in the very next month, the bgoth Alibaba Group Holdings Limited and Ant Financial announced the cancellation of this deal as they were not able to obtain needed approval from the Committees of Foreign Investment in the US (“CFIUS”).
+However, in the very next month, the bgoth Alibaba Group Holdings Limited and Ant Financial announce the cancellation of this deal as they were not able to obtain need approval from the Committees of Foreign Investment in the US (“CFIUS”).

 This happened due to the issues of cybersecurity and the confidentially of the personal data.
 The Committees of Foreign Investment in the United States is basically a Treasury Department-run multi-agency panel, which takes cares and evaluates all the foreign acquisitions of its country’s companies for national security issues.